 Solutions for better integration of public transport modes will also be explored, as well as placement of real-time arrival and departure boards around the station precinct.

 Pedestrian and parking sensors to optimise how we travel.

-Internet and smart lighting in key public areas.
+Internet and smart lighting in key public

 Solar power and water capture on rooftops.
-Image: Contract of the sensor of the

 Concept diagram of smart and sustainable initiatives around Glenferrie Station (indicative only)